Chief Revenue Buddy

 MCP support

-No MCP server yet
+Official MCP server

 Public API